mei-desofs/desofs2026-tue_crr_3/Documentation/Analysis/ThreatModel_and_AbuseCases.md

 The threat model for the online tea store backend was developed using the **STRIDE** methodology and was explicitly aligned with the system architecture, domain model, and data flows.

 This approach was selected because the Phase 1 deliverable requires not only threat identification, but also clear documentation of system components, external entities, trust boundaries, and relevant data flows.
-In this project, the threat analysis was therefore performed with direct reference to the system’s DFD-oriented architectural view, rather than only from a purely textual perspective.
+In this project, the threat analysis was therefore performed with direct reference to the system’s DFD-oriented architectural view.

 The analysis considered the following project-specific characteristics: